workloads/services-configuration/README.md

 | vault_kv_v2_vault_mount | Exported Attributes for `module.vault_kv_v2.vault_mount`. |
 <!-- END_TF_DOCS -->

+## Notes

+1.)
+This workspace consumes output information from [workloads/services-deployment](https://github.com/workloads/services-deployment) through [Terraform Cloud Workspace Variables](https://developer.hashicorp.com/terraform/cloud-docs/workspaces/variables).
+Specifically, credentials for HCP Boundary and HCP Vault are passed through sensitive variables.

+This constraint is intentional.
+Due to the nature of the deployed services, we opted to maintain token creation in `services-deployment`, as an eligible token should only be provisioned (and made available to `services-configuration`) when all applies inside `services-configuration` succeed.

+We believe this approach to provide predictable guardrails, resulting in a more consistent operator experience

 ## Author Information

 This module is maintained by the contributors listed on [GitHub](https://github.com/workloads/services-configuration/graphs/contributors).